Silverhorn27/cv/README.md

 [Elastio](https://elastio.com) is a startup that provides data backup, recovery, and malware/ransomware detection solution for AWS cloud.
 Elastio is an AWS Security and Storage Competency Partner.

-- As a member of the ‘data plane’ team, I wrote Rust code for mounting network block devices, creating backups of AWS assets (EBS, EC2, AMI), data recovery.
+- As a member of the ‘data plane’ team, I wrote Rust code for mounting network block devices, creating backups of AWS assets (EBS, EC2, AMI), and data recovery.
 (This predates the AWS Backup service.)
-- I programmed the integration of Elastio platform with AWS Backup **in a month**.
-For enhanced protection of user's data, this solution used a logically air-gapped vault when sharing backups between AWS accounts.
+- I programmed the integration of the Elastio platform with AWS Backup **in a month**.
+Subsequently, I developed a solution for scanning recovery points stored in AWS's regular and logically air-gapped (LAG) vaults, ensuring enhanced data protection against malware and ransomware.
 - As a member of the ‘anti-ransomware’ team, I developed and maintained Elastio's crown jewel — `iscan` — the software for ransomware and malware detection.
+- I achieved a **5x** speed improvement in scanning files on EXT4 file systems by analyzing their raw structure.
+By writing code to directly access the filesystem, I located and cached metadata ranges of all files, significantly enhancing scanning efficiency.
-- Optimized performance of network block devices I/O.
+- Optimized performance of network block devices I/O, improving throughput and reliability.

 ## Open Source